How One Hockey Mom Streams 30+ Youth Hockey Games Solo Each Season

 — Summer on delegating scorekeeping

-Summer and another hockey parent coordinate streaming duties at center ice, sharing the responsibility of bringing youth hockey to families watching remotely Teamwork at center ice: Summer and fellow streaming parent Larae coordinate their broadcasts, part of the small community of parents who've mastered the art of solo sports streaming
+Summer and another hockey parent coordinate streaming duties at center ice, sharing the responsibility of bringing youth hockey to families watching remotely Teamwork at center ice: Summer and fellow streaming parent Larae coordinate their broadcasts, part of the small community of parents who've mastered solo sports streaming

 "They appreciate it because all their family can watch back in Canada or Ohio or wherever they were."